 - Maria Auxiliadora School - On August 15th, 2007 a powerful earthquake hit the region of Ica, Perú, destroying the small Maria Auxiliadora School.
 The first responders left after a matter of months, but the damage remained.
-Resources were shuffled to the big cities, and the small school waited, for years, for the authorities to take on the reconstruction.
-They never did.
+With help from Architecture for Humanity Design Fellow, Diego Collazo, the community decided to take the school’s – and their children’s – future into their own hands.

 - Escuela Ecológica- In this school in Lima, Peru, students learn in small, dark rooms and play in the dirt.
 The community desperately wanted a park where the children could play and a school where they could comfortably learn.
 With the help of a local architect and a group of professors and students from the University of Washington, the community is making those dreams a reality.

 - Bancroft School Revitilization - In Manheim Park, a low-income, neglected neighborhood in Kansas City, Missouri,there was an abandoned, abestos-ridden school that no one used - until residents approached BNIM Architects with the idea of turning it into a revitalized community center.
 With the help of the Make It Right Foundation, BNIM collaborated with the neighborhood to design a multi-use center with affordable housing units, a health clinic, and public gathering space.

 - The Grow Dat Youth Farm - A brilliant example of “Urban Agri-puncture” (a strategy that uses design & Urban Agriculture to target a city’s most deprived, unhealthy neighborhoods), changing the lives of New Orleans youth.
 Central to the farm’s development has been the creation of a campus, designed and constructed by students enrolled at the Tulane City Center, who turned an abandoned golf course to an energy-efficient, organic farm sensitive to regional climate.